mxagar/statistics_with_python_coursera/02_Inference/Statistics_Python_2_Inference.md

 - Standard deviation: $\sigma$ vs. $s$ or $\hat{\sigma}$
 - Proportions: $\pi$ or $p$ vs $\hat{\pi}$ or $\hat{p}$
 - Confidence interval: the empirical rule states tha roughly the `2x sigma` spread covers the 95% of the total distribution; however, the exact multiplier is `1.96`.
-- Prefer to use the term **standard error** to denote the true variability of a statistic, computed as its standard deviation.
+- Prefer to use the term **standard error** to denote the true variability of a statistic, computed as its standard deviation; in other words: **the standard error is the standard deviation of the sampling distribution of a parameter**.

 See the colocated file `./Notation_Definitions.pdf`.